 District of Columbia ASHA Network Representatives

-2The American Speech-Language-Hearing Association.
-“District of Columbia Licensing Requirements for Audiologists and Speech-Language Pathologists,” accessed December 2020. arrow_upwardReturn to footnote reference
+Return to footnote reference2The American Speech-Language-Hearing Association.
+“District of Columbia Licensing Requirements for Audiologists and Speech-Language Pathologists,” accessed February 2026. arrow_upwardReturn to footnote reference

 Sponsored online speech pathology programs